maxbarnas/sigkill.dk/blog/2020-06-19-nix-haskell-cabal-ci-problem.md

 dynamic linker to report the error like that?
 Grumble.)

 So how does this happen?
 Well, to cut down on build times, our CI uses caching.
-Specifically, it cases the `~/.cabal/packages` and `~/.cabal/store` directories.
-This means that the `happy` binary we use is one that was built during a previous CI run.  *However*, because we run `cabal` under Nix, that `happy` binary will be dynamically linked against libraries in the Nix store (located under `/nix`), which we do *not* cache, because they are normally fetched or
+Specifically, it caches the `~/.cabal/packages` and `~/.cabal/store` directories.
+This means that the `happy` binary we use is likely one that was built during a previous CI run.  *However*, because we run `cabal` under Nix, that `happy` binary will be dynamically linked against libraries in the Nix store (located under `/nix`), which we do *not* cache, because they are normally fetched or